Caleb Homesley

-Caleb Allen Homesley (born November 27, 1996) is an American basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Caleb Allen Homesley (born November 27, 1996) is an American basketball player for Zaragoza of the Spanish Liga ACB.
 He played college basketball for the Liberty Flames.

 Early life

 Homesley attended Porter Ridge High School in Indian Trail, North Carolina.
 He averaged 20 points, 5 rebounds, and 3 assists per game as a junior.
 On November 14, 2014, Homesley committed to Liberty, spurning offers from The Citadel, Appalachian State, Abilene Christian, Gardner-Webb, High Point, Kent State, and UNC Greensboro.
 In his senior season, he tore his anterior cruciate ligament.

 College career

 Shortly after Homesley arrived at Liberty University, coach Ritchie McKay suggested he transfer to a Division II school.
 This served to motivate Homesley, who began working harder and getting in shape.
 In his freshman season, he played 32 games, averaging 7.2 points and 3.4 rebounds per game.
 Homesley tore the ligament in his right knee during a game against Princeton on December 10, 2016, ending his season.
 He was averaging 12.9 points, 6.3 rebounds, and 2.9 assists per games.
 Homesley took a medical redshirt, preserving a season of eligibility.
 In his redshirt sophomore season, Homesley averaged 7.8 points, 4.5 rebounds, and 1.9 assists per game.
 As a junior, Homesley was named to the First Team All-ASUN Conference.
 During the 2019 NCAA Division I men's basketball tournament, Homesley scored a career-high 30 points on 10-for-16 shooting in an 80–76 upset of Mississippi State.
 He averaged 12.9 points, 5.6 rebounds, and 2.7 assists per game as a junior on a team that finished 29–7.
 Coming into his senior season, Homesley was included on the preseason watch list for the Lou Henson Award, presented annually to the nation's top mid-major player.
 On February 8, 2020, Homesley tied a career-high 30 points and had nine rebounds in a 74–56 win over North Alabama.
 At the conclusion of the regular season, Homesley was named the Atlantic Sun Player of the Year.
 Homesly averaged 15.3 points and 5.7 rebounds per game as a senior.